donadonny/Fitting-Room/README.md

 This app allows users to upload a photo of an outfit for users to rate by swiping left or right to show their thoughts.
 This way, the user can always go out knowing that they have an amazing outfit that is approved by people who know style.

 ### To do:
- *  Need to add code to ensure same photo isn't voted on twice by single user
-   * If it is, do not allow voting to occur (Make sure same for reporting)
- * Either have a "last viewed" or "photos viewed" section in db, or have a timestamp which will show until what point user has seen photos.
-This will be useful if starting from oldest to newest.
- * Another option is to have from newest to older, but will need to find another way to ensure previously rated photos will not show up.
-   * Better yet show everything, just don't allow user's vote (or report) on own photo to count.
-Show 15 photos at a time or whatever is left in the array of total photos (whichever is least).
  * Come up with new clever name
  * Put app on Google play
  * Create tests